 Paper based application forms can be found in the related documents section along with the Taxi and Private Hire Licensing Policy which contains more information on the application procedure.

-If you have a child and adult workforce enhanced DBS certificate and are registered on the DBS update service, you may submit this to the Council with your access code to enable the Council to complete a subject search.
+If you have a child and adult workforce or other workforce enhanced DBS certificate with Barred List checks, and are registered on the DBS Update Service, you may submit this to the Council with your access code to enable the Council to complete a subject search.

 It is a requirement for all new applicants to provide a group two medical form and declaration form on initial application, and every three years whilst licensed until the age of 70, and annually thereafter.
 You may use any GP registered with the General Medical Council, but you will need to provide them with an existing medical history summary sheet.
 These can be obtained from your registered GP, and in some cases if you have online access to your GP surgery, you will be able to download this summary yourself.
 In order to ensure that the correct D4 medical form is used, all applicants will need to click on the link in the related documents section which will take you to the current DVLA D4 form.
-This form is entitled Medical examination report for a Group 2 (lorry or bus) licence, but this is also the form used for taxi licensing.
+This form is entitled Medical examination report for a Group Two (lorry or bus) licence, but this is also the form used for taxi licensing.

-If your registered GP is unable to conduct the vision test, you will need to take the D4 form to an optician prior to attending your GP appointment.
-The optician will complete page 3 of the report, and return the form to you.
-Your GP will conduct the remaining parts of the medical, and then declare you fit or unfit.
+If your chosen GP is unable to conduct the vision test, you will need to take the D4 form to an optician prior to attending your GP appointment.
+The optician will complete page three of the report, and return the form to you.
+Your chosen GP will conduct the remaining parts of the medical, and then declare you fit or unfit.

 Local knowledge test

-Tests are run by the Blue Lamp Trust assessors not the Council.
+Tests are run by the Blue Lamp Trust or Greenpenny assessors not the Council.
 To book an appointment please visit the Blue Lamp Trust website or the Green Penny website.